Latfoo/gravitySimulator/README.md

 This is a personal project where I'm learning to build a real-time simulation of celestial bodies using C++.
 It began as a simple 2D circle bouncing under gravity, modeled with basic kinematics.
 Since then, the simulation has evolved significantly: from kinematics to full Newtonian kinetics, and from 2D to 3D.

-It now models gravitational interactions and perfectly elastic collisions between spherical objects, visualized in 3D using legacy OpenGL.
-A minimal GUI has been added to experiment with and observe the relative error of different numerical integrators.
+It now models gravitational interactions and perfectly elastic collisions between spherical objects, visualized in 3D using OpenGL.
+A GUI has been added to experiment with and observe the relative error of different numerical integrators.
 The GUI also includes controls for interacting with and managing the simulation at runtime.

 ## Simulation Preview